DynartInteractive/docs-legal/terms-of-use.md

 * not appear on any restricted or prohibited party list of either of those governments;
 * comply with the laws that apply to you in the location where you access our _Services_.
 If applicable laws restrict or prohibit your use of our _Services_, you must follow those restrictions or stop using the _Services_.

+{.numbered-header .module-user-interaction}
+## User Interaction

+{.numbered-header .module-user-interaction}
+### Communication and posting
+Our _Services_ may allow you to communicate with other users or post materials that can be made publicly available.

+{.numbered-header .module-user-interaction}
+### Responsibility for content
+You are solely responsible for any _User Content_ that you create, post, or share on or through our _Services_.

+{.numbered-header .module-user-interaction}
+### Licence to use content
+By submitting _User Content_ (including your _Intellectual Property_), you grant us a royalty-free, worldwide, non-exclusive, sub-licensable licence to use that content.

+{.numbered-header .module-user-interaction}
+### Non-confidential content
+All _User Content_ is considered non-confidential and non-proprietary.
+If you want to keep something private or prevent others from using it, do not post it on our _Services_.
+We have no obligation to evaluate, use, or compensate you for any ideas or information you choose to submit.

+{.numbered-header .module-user-interaction}
+### House Rules
+You must comply with our [House Rules](https://docs.dynart.net/legal/house-rules.html) at all times when posting material and interacting through our _Services_.

+{.numbered-header .module-user-interaction}
+### Moderation
+We may reject, remove, modify, or refuse to post any _User Content_ for any reason (or no reason), including if we believe it violates these _Terms_, our [Privacy Policy](https://docs.dynart.net/legal/privacy-policy.html), or our [House Rules](https://docs.dynart.net/legal/house-rules.html).
+This may be done by our staff or by automated tools that monitor and/or record your interaction with our _Services_.

+{.numbered-header .module-user-interaction}
+### Risks of user content
+You use _User Content_ posted by others at your own risk.
+We are not responsible for the accuracy or reliability of _User Content_ created by other users, and we are not liable for any _Loss_ or _Claim_ arising from your use of or reliance on such content.

 {#definitions}